 Nationwide is an excellent choice for those who want the stability of a larger insurance provider, where extra coverages and bundles abound.
 But how do you know you’re getting the best auto insurance quote for you without comparing multiple offers?

 That’s where Insurify comes in.
-If you’re looking to save on car insurance, take just a few minutes to build your dream policy and compare real, bindable quotes side by side.
+If you’re looking to save on car insurance, take just a few minutes to build your dream policy and compare real, bindable, and cheap car insurance quotes side by side.

 Don’t believe us?
 The average Insurify shopper who buys a quote online or over the phone saves $489 a year on their car insurance.
 We’re in the business of finding the best company for you, whether it’s price, coverages, or customer service that matters most to you.

 Headquartered in Columbus, Ohio, Nationwide Mutual Insurance Company was founded in 1926.

 Nationwide is a mutual insurance company, meaning its policyholders function as its owners.
 While Nationwide specializes in auto insurance and other property and casualty insurance policies specific to vehicles, it’s far more than an auto insurance company.
 Nationwide also sells life insurance, homeowners insurance, commercial insurance, and specialty coverages like travel insurance, dental insurance, and wedding insurance, and even some non-insurance financial services products.
 As one can imagine, multi-policy discounts abound.

 Nationwide holds a J.D.
 Power and Associates overall customer satisfaction rating of 3 out of 5.
 Among the nation’s top insurance providers, this is an average score.

 A.M.
 Best, a credit rating company that assesses the financial strength of insurance companies, gives Nationwide an “A+,” denoting superior financial health and ability to pay out claims.